pmean/build-website/text/04/em.md

 data models with latent (unobserved) variabels.
 The basic approach is to estimate the missing or latent data (E-step), compute maximum likelihood estimates that incorporates the missing/latent estimates (M-step), then update the missing or latent data (E-step) and so forth.
-There\'s a book by McLachlan and Krishnan, The EM Algorithm and Extensions, that I have not seen, but which sounds pretty good.
+There's a book by McLachlan and Krishnan, The EM Algorithm and Extensions, that I have not seen, but which sounds pretty good.
 There are also a few good web sites about this algorithm.